 Balanced fund: An investment company that invests in stocks and bonds.
 The same as a balanced mutual fund.

 Balanced mutual fund: This is a fund that buys common stock, preferred stock and bonds.
 The same as a balanced fund.

-Balloon maturity: Any large principal payment due at maturity for a bond or loan with or without a sinking fund requirement.
+Balloon maturity: Any large principal payment due at maturity on a bond or loan with or without a sinking fund requirement.

 BAN (Bank anticipation notes): Notes issued by states and municipalities to obtain interim financing for projects that will eventually be funded long term through the sale of a bond issue.